 Pat Garrett obtained one, either from Billy himself after capturing the outlaw gang in December, 1880, or after shooting the Kid dead at Fort Sumner on July 14, 1881.
 “It is said that there is only one photograph of Billy the Kid extant, and Pat Garrett has that,” commented the Santa Fe Daily New Mexican in its issue of October 1, 1881.
 It jokingly added that, “Most people in this section have seen as much of the Kid as they want to, and will be able to get along without a picture.”

-It was undoubtedly that very same tintype that was the source for the engraving that appeared as a frontispiece for Garrett’s seminal biography of the Kid published in Santa Fe in 1882: The Authentic Life of Billy the Kid....
+It was undoubtedly that very same tintype that was the source for the engraving that appeared as a frontispiece in Garrett’s biography of the Kid, the seminal The Authentic Life of Billy the Kid, published in Santa Fe in 1882.

 Pat Garrett retained possession of this tintype for the rest of his life.
 In 1902, he mentioned to a newspaper reporter that, “I've got a tintype of Billy at home, the only one in existence, I believe, and as I was on the way to the train I left it at a photographer’s to be enlarged, for Gen. Lew Wallace, who wants to write an article about him.”
-Wallace never wrote that article, and the whereabouts of the photographic copy Garrett had made of the tintype is unknown.
-It is not contained in the extensive Lew Wallace Collection at the Indiana Historical Society.
+Wallace, the former New Mexico territorial governor famed (or notorious) for once offering Billy a pardon, never wrote that article.
+The whereabouts of the photographic enlargement Garrett had made of his tintype is unknown.
+It does not seem to be part of the extensive Lew Wallace Collection at the Indiana Historical Society.

-Garrett’s Billy tintype appears in the historical record for the last time in 1908, just a few short weeks following Garrett’s February 29 murder near Las Cruces, New Mexico.
+Pat Garrett’s Billy tintype appears in the historical record for the last time in 1908, just a few short weeks following Garrett’s February 29 murder near Las Cruces, New Mexico.
 Garrett admirer John Milton Scanland hastily put together a short biography of the famous lawman titled The Life of Pat F. Garrett and the Taming of the Border Outlaw.
-Published in El Paso, the back cover of the slim booklet featured a photograph of Billy the Kid.
+Featured on the back cover of this slim booklet is a photograph of Billy the Kid.

 Under the bold headline “ONLY PHOTOGRAPH OF BORDER OUTLAW,” the Albuquerque Morning Journal reported on Scanland’s visit to Albuquerque to promote the book.
-The proud author related how the photograph he used of the Kid was made from an original tintype loaned to him by one of Garrett’s daughters (probably Pauline).
-The tintype was “believed to be the only picture of the desperado in existence.”
+The proud author related how the photograph on the back was made from an original tintype loaned to him by one of Garrett’s daughters (probably Pauline).
+The tintype, Scanland claimed, was “believed to be the only picture of the desperado in existence.”

 Unfortunately, the photographic reproduction printed on Scanland’s book was heavily cropped and doctored – the Kid’s Winchester has been oddly flipped around and moved out at an angle away from his body.
 Nevertheless, it is obvious that the photo reproduced by Scanland was based on the original tintype owned by Garrett.